chasingcoconuts/NOVAK-Protocol/README.md

 NOVAK — Novak Objective Verification of Autonomous Knowledge — is the first cryptographic execution-governance framework that prevents unlawful machine and institutional decisions *before they happen*.

 Asimov gave robots fictional ethics.
 Turing defined when a machine is allowed to compute.
 NOVAK defines when a machine is allowed to ACT — and forces it to prove it obeyed the law before it does.

 ----------That is the difference between science fiction and civilization infrastructure.

 Deterministic Execution Integrity — No system may execute without provable truth! - Matthew Stephen Novak

+THE NOVAK VISION: THE ERA OF VERIFIABLE TRUST AND ACCOUNTABILITY

+Would It Advance AI an Era?
+Yes, a widely adopted framework based on these principles could define and usher in the next era of enterprise and governmental AI adoption: the Era of Verifiable Trust and Accountability.

+The Novak Framework has the potential to be that trust infrastructure for AI, by solving the core conflict between AI innovation and regulatory compliance:

 THIS IS THE OFFICIAL AUTHORITATIVE SOURCE FOR ALL NOVAK PROTOCOL MATERIALS — ALL GOVERNMENT, ACADEMIC AND COMMERCIAL IMPLEMENTATIONS MUST TRACE BACK TO THIS REPOSITORY.